-• No unescorted public visitation or contact in wild animal sanctuaries
+- No unescorted public visitation or contact with wild animals

 Avian rescue and shelter organizations in the U.S. and abroad range from small, home based rescue groups that provide temporary care and placement for birds in need to large sanctuaries that provide lifetime care for hundreds of birds.
-To fairly evaluate each organization’s merits, many factors related to animal care, ethics, organizational management, education and advocacy must be considered.
+The quality of animal care, ethics, organizational management, education and advocacy are among the factors to be considered.
 Regardless of their differences in size, location, or available resources, certain qualities are universal among ethical avian rescue organizations.
-Here are a few things to look for:

-Superior Avian Care – A safe, healthy and clean environment where birds are provided with ample space, a nutritious diet, and appropriate medical care, a variety of enrichment activities so they can enjoy their full range of natural behaviors, as well as plentiful out-of-cage time, opportunities to socialize with other birds and to exercise and free fly in a safe, supervised area.
-Each bird’s individual physical and behavioral needs are always put before the desires and expectations of their humane caretakers
+Superior Avian Care – A safe, healthy and clean environment where birds are provided with ample space, a nutritious diet, qualified medical care, and a variety of enrichment activities that allows them to enjoy their full range of natural behaviors.
+Socialization with other birds and the ability to exercise and free fly in a safe supervised area is essential.
+Each bird’s individual physical and behavioral needs are always put before the desires and expectations of their human caretakers

-Professional Management – It takes more than good intentions to run a professional and sustainable nonprofit avian rescue, placement, or sanctuary organization.
+Professional Management – It takes more than good intentions to run a professional and sustainable nonprofit avian shelter organization.
 Taking in large numbers of birds-especially long-lived species like macaws and cockatoos-without sufficient resources can easily overwhelm an avian care facility’s ability to provide proper care, and conditions can quickly deteriorate.

 Look for organizations with sound infrastructure, solid management, and a funding plan that will enable them to succeed long-term.
 They should comply with all federal, state, and legal requirements governing nonprofit organizations, have an active, independent board of directors without conflicts of interest, and offer transparency relating to their mission, animal care, and funding practices.

-Advocacy and Collaboration - What best defines bona fide rescue and sanctuary organizations as opposed to a “pseudo sanctuaries” or collectors is their willingness and ability to take a stand against practices that contribute to the suffering and exploitation of birds and other animals and to influence social and legislative policy aimed at improving the lives of birds in captivity and protecting birds in the wild.
-They’re eager to collaborate and share expertise and resources to help ensure that birds everywhere are afforded quality care and humane treatment.
+Advocacy and Collaboration - Bona fide rescue and sanctuary organizations also stand against practices that contribute to the suffering and exploitation of animals.
+They support social and legislative policies that will increase protections for birds in captivity and in the wild.
+They also work in partnership with other avian and animal protection groups to help ensure that birds everywhere are afforded quality care and humane treatment.

-Education – Another hallmark of reputable organizations is their ability to provide effective educational resources to the public, bird caregivers, and colleagues.
-Programs should be focused on the facts, promote a better understanding of the true needs of birds, and offer solutions to the complex issues involved in addressing the welfare of birds.
-Most importantly, they should send a clear message that all birds belong in their rightful place in the wild.
+Education – An effective program that focuses on the facts, promotes a better understanding of the true needs of birds, and offers solutions to the complex issues involved in addressing their welfare.
+Most importantly, the organization’s stance should be clear - all birds belong in their rightful place in the wild.

 Public Outreach – Parrots are curious, intelligent, and fascinating creatures.
 Their highly emotional nature and repertoire of behaviors are often entertaining to humans.
 But as amusing as their antics may be, reputable groups refrain from exploiting them for profit or self-aggrandizement.

 Be wary of groups that use birds to perform tricks or hire out birds for entertainment, commercial purposes, or purely for exhibition.
-These practices are typical of commercial entities that profit from animals and contradict the ethical standards of non-profit animal rescue and sanctuary organizations incorporated to provide refuge and protect animals in their care.
+These practices are typical of commercial entities that profit from animals and are in contrast to the ethical standards of nonprofit animal rescue and sanctuary organizations incorporated to provide refuge and protect animals in their care.